Ben Roethlisberger Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 Matchup vs. Cleveland

-- Roethlisberger averaged 216.8 passing yards per game in nine matchups against the Browns, 24.7 yards fewer than his over/under for Monday.
+- Roethlisberger averages 216.8 passing yards per game in nine matchups against the Browns, 24.7 fewer yards his over/under in Monday's game.

-- Roethlisberger recorded one touchdown pass six times and multiple TDs three times against the Browns.
+- Roethlisberger threw a touchdown pass six times and multiple TDs in three of those outings against the Browns.

 - Note: Roethlisberger's stats vs. Browns date back to 2016.

-- The 230.2 yards per game the Browns are giving up through the air makes them the NFL's eighth-ranked pass defense.
+- The 230.2 passing yards the Browns yield per game makes them the NFL's eighth-ranked pass defense this season.

-- With 27 passing TDs conceded this season, the Browns defense is ranked 26th in the league.
+- The Browns' defense is 26th in the NFL, giving up 1.8 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Chiefs, Roethlisberger threw for 159 yards while completing 65.7% of his passes, while throwing one touchdown with one interception.
+- Last week against the Chiefs, Roethlisberger went 23-for-35 (65.7 percent) for 159 yards, while throwing one touchdown and one interception.

-- Over his last three games, Roethlisberger has recorded 615 passing yards (205.0 per game) while going 67-for-100 (67% completion percentage) and throwing four touchdowns and two interceptions.
+- Roethlisberger has thrown for 615 yards (205.0 ypg) on 67-of-100 passing with four touchdowns and two interceptions over his last three games.

-- He has tacked on five rushing yards on four carries with one touchdown, averaging 1.7 yards per game.
+- He's also contributed in the ground game, with five rushing yards (1.7 ypg) on four carries with one rushing touchdown.

 Roethlisberger's Pittsburgh Teammates